JiaweiSheng/JiaweiSheng.github.io/_pages/about.md

 - The **Technological Innovation Award** of CCKS 2020 Competition: Few-shot Cross-domain Event Extraction Competition, Chinese Information Processing Society of China.
 2020.
 - The **Zhuli Yuehua outstanding doctoral scholarship, Chinese Academy of Sciences** at 2022.
 - Outstanding Graduate Award of Institute of Information Engineering, Chinese Academy of Sciences at 2023.
+- Academic Scholarship, University of Chinese Academy of Sciences.
+- Outstanding Student Award, University of Chinese Academy of Sciences.
+- Recipient of the Inspur Scholarship at 2016.

 # Competitions